brooswajne/medicspot-assignment/README.md

     /locations?q=fuzzyMatchString

-Where `fuzzyMatchString` will be a partial name of a location.
+Where `fuzzyMatchString` will be a partial name of a location where the start of the name matches.
 For example

     /locations?q=hastin